Hippocampome-Org/hco_dev_docs/docs/oblomem/stdp_analyses.md

 </table>
 </center>

 <br>The "text" columns are not used for analysis in this script.
-Text data such as pre_post_type can be useful to store in those columns for future reference.
+Text in the pre_post_type column is also not used in computing statistics, but it be useful to store info. in that column about that type for future reference.

 For example:
 <center>